-As the content we watch improves in quality, demanding ever greater numbers of pixels to showcase its worth, increasingly, having a screen that's actually large enough to properly display the standard of what you're watching really does matter.
+As the content that we watch improves in quality, demanding ever more pixels, it's increasingly necessary to have a screen that's actually large enough to properly display the standard of what you're watching.
 So it's no surprise then that 65-inch TVs have risen so much in popularity.

 If you're concerned about the space needed for a larger screen, you can rest assured it needn't dominate your space.
 HD and now 4K video means you can sit closer to your TV, while smaller bezels make modern 65-inch TVs significantly less massive than those that have gone before.
 They're getting ever thinner, lighter and easier to wall-mount, too.